Considering Hudbay Minerals Inc. (HBM) as a potential investment: What Should You Do? - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, HBM’s forward annual dividend rate was 0.02, compared to 0.02 this year.
+The forward annual dividend rate for HBM is 0.02, which was 0.02 in the trailing 12 months.
 Against a Trailing Annual Dividend Yield of 0.42%, it implies a Forward Annual Dividend Yield of 0.41%.
 The stock’s 5-year Average Dividend Yield is 0.30.

 Earnings Estimates

-Its stock is currently analyzed by 12 different market analysts.
+The company has 12 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.13 for the current quarter, with a high estimate of $0.24 and a low estimate of $0.05, while EPS last year was $0.02.
 The consensus estimate for the next quarter is $0.12, with high estimates of $0.27 and low estimates of $0.

 Analysts are recommending an EPS of between $0.92 and $0.13 for the fiscal current year, implying an average EPS of $0.51.
 EPS for the following year is $0.98, with 12 analysts recommending between $1.39 and $0.55.